Child actor: After the childhood success

 Miranda Cosgrove, known mainly for her roles as Summer in the film School of Rock and Megan on the Nickelodeon sitcom Drake & Josh as a child, gained more attention for her role as a teenager in the show iCarly.
 Since the end of the show she has been featured in other roles, including as the voice of Margo in the Despicable Me franchise.
 Once she was of age, she decided to pursue a college degree in film at the University of Southern California.

 Raven-Symoné had childhood stardom for her roles on The Cosby Show and Hangin' with Mr. Cooper but would achieve mainstream breakthrough with her role as Raven Baxter in the Disney Channel sitcom That's So Raven and The Cheetah Girls films as Galleria.
 After both projects ended, Raven would star in Revenge of the Bridesmaids, the short-lived State of Georgia and had a long running voiceover gig as Iridessa in the Tinker Bell series but after her run on Broadway's Sister Act in 2012, she briefly retired and enrolled at the Academy of Art University earning her degree in fine arts and later returned to the industry to become a co host on The View and returned to the Disney Channel for the spinoff Raven's Home.

 Late actress Shirley Temple became a public figure and diplomat, beginning in the 1960s.
 Some of her duties included representing the United Nations, and becoming a U.S. ambassador in countries such as Ghana and Czechoslovakia.

 Mary-Kate Olsen, who shared the role of Michelle Tanner with her twin sister Ashley on the ABC sitcom Full House, was treated for an eating disorder, deemed anorexia, but Ashley remained less troubled.
 In an article with the magazine Marie Claire, Mary-Kate expressed the bittersweet nature of the twins' childhood.
 "I look at old photos of me, and I don't feel connected to them at all," she said.
 "I would never wish my upbringing on anyone... but I wouldn't take it back for the world."
 The twins eventually retired from acting to pursue a full-time career in the fashion industry, which, to this day, is continuously successful with an estimated net worth of approximately $100,000,000.

-Mandy Moore is one of the child stars to have success as an adult with the start of her growing career in 1993.